 The Artistic Method

-Perspective is all about accurately capturing, and representing plus displaying; dimensional reality.
+Perspective is all about accurately capturing, and representing plus displaying; spatial reality.
 But how, precisely, do the methods of perspective achieve such goals?
-To answer this question, let us begin by considering how an artist typically produces a perspective drawing/painting of a dimensional scene.
+To answer this question, let us begin by considering how an artist typically produces a perspective drawing/painting of a three-dimensional scene.
 Patently, the artist must first select a subject to paint (choose an object/scene), which is to be looked at from a fixed location, being the so-called Station Point or View Point.

 One might assume that the artist can then just begin sketching what he/she sees whilst looking at the scene in an ad-hoc manner.
 But normally it is necessary to fix the angle and field of view in some way; and because there are a large number of possible viewing angles and/or scene aspects that can be observed from a particular View Point.
 In this respect, normally an explicit frame for the observed scene is employed, named the Windowpane (which may be imaginary).